Trip Summary and Itinerary Map

 Take a boat trip on Lake Tana, Ethiopia’s largest lake.
 Explore the monasteries on the various islands dotted around the lake.
 You’ll encounter large groups of Great White Pelicans along the way.

 Simien Mountains National Park

 Spend two nights camping in the stunning Simien Mountains National Park.
-This UNESCO World Heritage site has some of the most staggering landscapes anywhere in the world.
-Spend the night at Ethiopia's finest lodge, Limalimo.
+This UNESCO World Heritage Site has some of the most staggering landscapes anywhere in the world.
+Spend the night at Ethiopia's finest lodge, Limalimo Lodge.
 Perched in the hills with exceptional service matched only by its gorgeous design and surrounding panoramas, it's the perfect base for exploring the mountains.

 Explore the ancient castles of Gondar, home to Ethiopia’s Kings and Queens in times gone by.
 Discover the famous Debre Birhan Selassie Church with its roof adorned with the wide-eyed cherubs forever watching from above.

 Discover the famous rock-hewn churches of Lalibela.
-These 13th Century architectural wonders have been called the eighth wonder of the world.
+These 13th century churches have been called the eighth wonder of the world.
 A short excursion outside of central Lalibela takes you to a selection of monasteries in the surrounding hills with fascinating history and stunning views over Lalibela.